Learning Optimal Prescriptive Trees from Observational Data: Introduction

 \section{Introduction}

-Personalized decision-making is concerned with determining the best treatment for an individual based on their personal characteristics.
+\newnj{Prescriptive analytics} is concerned with determining the best treatment for an individual based on their personal characteristics.
 This problem arises in a variety of domains, from optimizing online advertisements for different users \citep{li2010contextual} to assigning suitable therapies for patients suffering from a medical condition \citep{flume2007cystic}.
 In this paper, we aim to design such personalized policies based on data collected in deployment rather than during randomized trials.
 In such settings, historical treatments are not assigned at random but rather based on a (potentially unknown) policy (e.g., social workers or doctors triaging clients/patients based on their personal characteristics or symptoms).
-Being able to design personalized treatment assignment policies without running randomized trials \comment{that assign or withhold treatment at random}is extremely important since such trials are often considered unethical, impractical, or may take too long to conduct.
-Our work is in particular motivated by high-stakes domains such as public health and social interventions, where both interpretability and optimality are critical \citep{rudin2019stop}.
+Being able to design personalized treatment assignment policies without running randomized trials is extremely important since such trials are often considered unethical, impractical, or may take too long to conduct.